-Criminal defense attorneys helping with felonies and misdemeanors in Virginia and North Carolina.
+Criminal defense attorneys helping with felonies and misdemeanors in Virginia.

 Criminal charges are divided broadly into felonies and misdemeanors, which carry different punishment ranges including jail time and/or fines, depending on the perceived seriousness of the alleged crime.
 The more serious crimes are considered felonies, whereas more minor offenses are considered misdemeanors.
 Regardless of whether one is guilty of a felony or misdemeanor, criminal convictions of any kind can follow you for the rest of your life, making it difficult to obtain housing, loans, and employment.
 If you have either made a mistake or are being wrongly accused of a crime, you need an experienced criminal defense attorney in your corner.
 Do not make the mistake of failing to take any level of criminal charges seriously.

 As mentioned above, a felony is a serious crime and is typically punishable by at least one year of imprisonment.

 - Class 1: Death or Imprisonment up to Life and Fines up to $100,000.00

 - Class 2: Imprisonment for a minimum of 20 years and a maximum of Life and Fines up to $100,000.00

 - Class 3: Imprisonment for 5 to 20 years and Fines up to $100,000.00